You've been learning English your whole life. School, university, maybe even a language course or two along the way.

 Why the distinction?
 Because engineers don't just write emails and attend meetings.
 They:

-• Explain technical processes to non-technical stakeholders — clients, managers, procurement teams
+- Explain complex technical processes to non-technical stakeholders

-• Coordinate with colleagues and peers across international project teams
+- Coordinate across international project teams with different engineering backgrounds

-• Give instructions to workers on site who may not share their language or background
+- Present findings to clients who may not share their language or their frame of reference

 The Practical Difference